In Canada, prostitution has never been a crime. However, various activities surrounding the exchange are proscribed, including :

 2) owning, keeping or occupying a bawdy house

-3) communicate publicly, in any way whatsoever, for the purposes of prostitution
+3) communicate publicly, in any way, for the purpose of prostitution

-4) knowingly transporting another person to a bawdy house
+4) knowingly transport another person to a bawdy house

 5) purchase the sexual services of a person under the age of 18.

-Some of the laws prohibiting these activities have been in force for over 250 years.
+Some of the laws prohibiting these activities have been in place for over 250 years.

 Sex workers at risk

-Since brothels are banned in Canada, prostitutes have to walk the streets at night, despite the risks.
-Because the risks are serious: a man has just been convicted of murdering six women, and is suspected of murdering 43 others, most of them prostitutes in Vancouver's Downtown Eastside.
+Since brothels are banned in Canada, prostitutes must walk the streets at night, despite the risks.
+The risks are serious: a man has just been convicted of the murder of six women, and is suspected of the murder of 43 others, most of them prostitutes in Vancouver's downtown east side.

-In 2010, in a landmark decision, the Ontario Superior Court ruled that laws prohibiting the keeping of a brothel, living off the avails of prostitution and communicating for the purpose of prostitution violate the Charter rights to free expression and security of the person, and therefore cannot be justified under the reasonable limits clause.
+In this sense, in 2010, the Ontario Superior Court of Justice, in a landmark decision, ruled that laws that prohibit running a brothel, living off the avails of prostitution and communicating for the purpose of prostitution violate the Charter's right to free expression and security of the person and, as such, cannot be justified by the reasonable limits clause.

-Susan Davies, one of the group's leaders and a prostitute for 22 years, tells us:
+Susan Davies, one of the leaders of the group, a prostitute for 22 years, tells us:

 Getting all these people to work together took time.
-Over the months, we've created working, membership and decision-making procedures within our group.
-We want to make sure that no one uses our group for personal gain, and that sex workers finally take charge of the situation.
-The Winter Olympics give us a good opportunity to run this campaign and a deadline to meet."
+Over the months, we have created procedures for working, joining and making decisions within our group.
+We want to make sure that no one is going to use our group for personal gain and that sex workers are finally taking charge.
+The Winter Olympics give us a good opportunity to do this campaign and a deadline to meet.

 Arrangements are being made...

-Later, in the same case, the Ontario Court of Appeal agreed that anti-prostitution laws endangered sex workers.
-It argued that sex workers would be safer if they had the right to run a brothel and employ security personnel to protect themselves.
-However, the Court indicated that laws prohibiting solicitation should remain in force.
+Later, in the same case, the Ontario Court of Appeal agreed that anti-prostitution laws put sex workers at risk.
+It said that sex trade workers would be safer if they were allowed to operate a brothel and employ security personnel to protect themselves.
+However, the Court says that the laws against soliciting should remain in place.

 Video on the dangers of these laws in Canada: https://information.tv5monde.com/terriennes/decriminaliser-la-prostitution-au-tour-du-canada-d-en-debattre-2968